 This longitudinal study, which Mathematica began conducting in spring 2010, examines children’s outcomes and school experiences as they progress from early childhood programs and through Promise Academy charter schools and Harlem Children’s Zone collaborative classrooms.

-Providing Personalized Support: Coaching Practices in Early Care and Education Settings
+Improving Practice: The Study of Coaching Practices in Early Care and Education (SCOPE)

 This study aims to move the field toward consensus on the core features of coaching for teachers and caregivers in early childhood education.